 Like Chorus, Flanger uses short delays, but they're even shorter to create phase cancellations that result in an animated, moving, resonant sound.
-This effect was popularized in the 1960s due to its "psychedelic" properties.
+This effect was popularized in the 60s due to its "psychedelic" properties.

-- 1 Assuming that Audition is open and the FemaleChoir.way file is loaded, click the right arrow of the current effect's insert, and choose Modulation > Flanger to replace the Chorus effect.
+- 1 Click the current effect insert's right arrow, and choose Modulation > Flanger to replace the Chorus effect.
 Play the file to hear what it sounds like. - 2 For a more pronounced effect, set the Mix to 50%.
-Alter the Feedback setting; more feedback produces a more resonant sound. - 3 An important element of Flanging relates to modulating the delay.
-Stereo Phasing changes the phase relationship of the modulation; when set to 0, the modulation is the same in both channels.
+Alter the Feedback setting; more feedback produces a more resonant sound. - 3 Set Stereo Phasing, which changes the phase relationship of the modulation, to 0; the modulation is the same in both channels.
 Increase the Phasing amount to offset the modulation in the two channels, which creates more of a stereo effect.
-Vary the Modulation Rate to change the modulation speed. - 4 Initial Delay Time and Final Delay Time set the Flanger sweep range.
-The "standard" range is 0 to around 5ms; increasing the final Delay Time produces a sound that's more like chorusing when the Flanger delay time reaches the longer delay.
-Experiment with these options. - 5 The Mode options are used for specialized effects.
+Vary the Modulation Rate to change the modulation speed. - 4 Experiment with the Initial Delay Time and Final Delay Time options, which set the Flanger sweep range.
+The "standard" range is 0 to around 5ms; increasing the final Delay Time produces a sound that's more like chorusing when the Flanger delay time reaches the longer delay. - 5 Use the Mode options for specialized effects.
 Selecting Inverted changes the tone.
 Special Effects changes the flanging "character": Enable it and see if you like what it does.
 The effect varies depending on the other parameter settings.
-Finally, Sinusoidal changes the modulation waveform to produce a somewhat more "rolling" modulation effect. - 6 Call up other presets, particularly the vocal flange presets, to get a sense of the range of possibilities that the Flanger can offer.
-Many of the more radical patches use either high Modulation Rates, large amounts of Feedback, longer Initial or Final Delay Times, or a combination of these. - 7 Leave Audition open in preparation for the lesson on the next effect.
+Sinusoidal changes the modulation waveform to produce a somewhat more "rolling" modulation effect. - 6 Load other presets to get a sense of the range of possibilities that the Flanger can offer.
+Many of the more radical patches use either high Modulation Rates, large amounts of Feedback, longer Initial or Final Delay Times, or a combination of these. - 7 Leave this project open in preparation for the next lesson.